Angus Wallace: Later career

 Wallace would go on to work in sports medicine, and became chairman of the National Sports Medicine Institute.
-After a 2002 spate of broken metatarsals – normally a rather uncommon injury – among footballers including Beckham, Neville, and Murphy, he expressed his concerns that the game of football was being played "harder" in recent years and that as a result "the forces applied to the bones are more frequent and possibly greater ... and it could be that the bones are being over-strained".
+After a 2002 spate of broken metatarsals – normally a rather uncommon injury – among footballers including David Beckham, Gary Neville, and Danny Murphy, he expressed his concerns that the game of football was being played "harder" in recent years and that as a result "the forces applied to the bones are more frequent and possibly greater ... and it could be that the bones are being over-strained".
 He treated a number of famous athletes, including Wayne Rooney, who had been referred to him by England national football team doctor Leif Swärd, earlier a medical school classmate of his.

 Wallace has also spoken out about a number of systemic issues in health care provision.
 A 2006 article of his in the British Medical Journal drew widespread media attention for its negative assessment of independent sector treatment centres (ISTCs).
 He focused on the high rate of complication in hip replacement surgery, stating that some ISTCs had failure rates of as high as 20 times the expected 1% baseline, and noted serious errors such as failure to apply bone cement and joint replacements with an incorrect ball size.
 He attributed this to inadequate oversight of junior overseas-qualified ISTC doctors by seniors with more experience in the practice of medicine, and suggested that the NHS' own personnel management policies, in particular "additionality" – forbidding NHS doctors from working in ISTCs for six months after their separation from the NHS – was contributing to the problem.
 He also criticised the false economy of providing funding to ISTCs in response to NHS wait times for surgeries, noting that the NHS was often left to "pick up the pieces" and the costs after poorly-performed surgeries by ISTCs.

 Among his criticisms of Nottingham University Hospitals NHS Trust, he questioned a five-year contract signed with Barlborough Treatment Centre which saw them being paid up front regardless of how many operations they performed – of concern because the centre's inconvenient location for patients from Nottingham meant that it was rather underused – and has complained of the high number of cancelled operations due to budget cutbacks.